 New Zealand’s North Island offers some of the world’s most spectacular luxury golf experiences, blending championship courses with breathtaking coastal and countryside landscapes.
-Play at iconic destinations like Kauri Cliffs, Cape Kidnappers, and Wairakei, where world-class design meets natural beauty.
-Off the fairways, enjoy elegant lodges, fine dining, and personalised service that elevate every golfing journey.
+Play at iconic destinations like Kauri Cliffs, Cape Kidnappers, and Wairakei, where world-class design meets natural beauty, catered to you.

 Duration: 14 Days